microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/skipLibCheck.md

 your `node_modules`.
 In these cases, you should consider using a feature like [yarn's resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/) to ensure there is only one copy of that dependency in your tree or investigate how to ensure there is only one copy by understanding the dependency resolution to fix the issue without additional tooling.

+Another all-too-common scenario is during one of TypeScript's in-range breaking releases.
+When this happens, dependencies in your project's node_modules may start to have type errors that are out of your control, and `skipLibCheck` will be useful for silencing them.